 We can no longer afford to ignore the massive amounts of research that identify early school start times as a health and safety issue.

-Contact the Education & Cultural Affairs Committee to have them re-introduce this bill.
+Contact the Education & Cultural Affairs Committee to voice your support for this bill.

 Update on legislation